JeffersonLab/jaws/README.md

 ## Alarm System Client

 ### Scripts
-Bash and Python scripts for managing alarms in [Kafka](https://kafka.apache.org/).
+Python scripts for managing alarms in [Kafka](https://kafka.apache.org/).
 Schemas are stored in the [Schema Registry](https://github.com/confluentinc/schema-registry) in [AVRO](https://avro.apache.org/) format.

 The alarm system consists of a few subsystems: